department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/research/research-findings.md

 3. **Remove the "Up to 12 months in advance" text** on the date entry screens because it doesn't seem to be needed.
 (DO THIS)
 4. **Visually differentiate the navigation link _See other outreach events_** (_See all events_ on Production) from the event description on the event detail page so it's easier to recognize as navigation rather than part of the event description.
 (TRY TO DO THIS)
 1. Content editors should be encouraged to **include more information about each event**, including the following:
-    1. For the event list, include a meaningful short description that is a concise descriptive overview of the event.
+    1. For the event list, include a **meaningful short description that is a concise descriptive overview of the event**.
 Don't leave this blank, repeat words from the event title, or just say who's presenting the event.
-    1. For the event detail page, provide logistical details about the event that enable Veterans to decide whether to register, including an overview of the event, what (if any) preparation is required, what you need to bring/have to attend the event, what you'll learn from the event or do at during the event, and a rough estimate of how many people might be there.
+    1. For the event detail page, provide **logistical details about the event that enable Veterans to decide whether to register**, including an overview of the event, what (if any) preparation is required, what you need to bring/have to attend the event, what you'll learn from the event or do at during the event, and a rough estimate of how many people might be there.
     1. For the event detail page, if applicable, consider providing the name of the building or facility (e.g., fairgrounds, airport, VA hospital), and a phone number or email for more information.
     - (ADVISE CMS TO INCLUDE ALL OF THESE IN CONTENT EDITOR ONBOARDING)